 Tibetan sand fox

 The Tibetan sand fox is a monogamous species and mates for life.
-Tibetan sand foxes live in family groups consisting of a paired male and female and their current litter.
-The offspring stay with both parents for as long as ten months until they are old enough to survive on their own, and then they leave the den to establish their own territory.
+Tibetan sand foxes live in family groups of paired males and females and their current litter.
+The offspring stay with both parents for as long as ten months until they are old enough to survive on their own, leaving the den to establish their territory.

 Monogamy in the Animal Kingdom